Cuba (South and West) Itinerary: Thoughts and Tips

 Fly back to Amsterdam.

 Cuba Tourist Visa

-Cuban immigration did not stamp anything in my passport but they did so in my tourist card (they took the card when I left the country).
+Cuban immigration did not stamp anything on my passport but they did so on my tourist card.
 The card should be kept until you leave the country.
-Please note that you have to show this tourist visa card to hotels front office and Casa Particular owner.
+Please note that you have to show the tourist card at the hotels and Casa Particular.

 Cuba has two currencies: Cuban Convertible Peso (CUC or locals called it chavito or convertible) and Cuban Peso (CUP).
 As a tourist, you have to pay in CUC.
 This two currencies system is quite confusing and affecting where you can shop and eat.
 In touristy area, the menu or items are in CUC but in smaller shops where usually the Cubans shop, the prices are in CUP.
 If you were in non-touristy area, then I advise to pay attention on the currencies of the prices.